ClassiCube/ClassiCube/readme.md

 The generated javascript file has some issues.
 [See here for how to fix](doc/compile-fixes.md#webclient-patches)

-#### PSP

-Run `make psp`.
-You'll need [pspsdk](https://github.com/pspdev/pspsdk)

-**NOTE: It is recommended that you install the precompiled pspsdk version from [here](https://github.com/pspdev/pspdev/releases)**

-The PSP port needs assistance from someone experienced with PSP homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 #### 3DS

 Run `make 3ds`.
 You'll need [libctru](https://github.com/devkitPro/libctru)